ubterko/Omnifoods-backend/README.md

 # OmniFood Backend
-A backend infrastructure for a fictional restraunt Omnifood using FastAPI.
-A feature complete backend with CI/CD, microservices and containers, deployed on Kubernetes (minikube).
+A backend infrastructure for a fictional restaurant, Omnifood, using FastAPI.
+A feature-complete backend with CI/CD, microservices, and containers, deployed on Kubernetes (minikube).

 ![deployment](public/deployment.png)

-The frontend was developed by...
-Using HTML, CSS and JS.
-It was dockerized and runs in an nginx server.
+The frontend was developed using HTML, CSS, and JS as part of a Udemy course taught by Jonas Schmedtmann.
+It was dockerized and runs on an Nginx server.
 Nginx is used as a static server and reverse proxy for the backend.
-The backend pods are not exposed to external communication, the only access to the custer is through the frontend.
+The backend pods are not exposed to external communication; the only access to the cluster is through the frontend.
 The frontend is exposed by an ingress connection on the frontend service listening at port 80.

 ![frontend](public/frontend.png)

-The backend comprises of two FastAPI servers connected to a postgresql database in the cluster.
+The backend comprises two FastAPI servers connected to a PostgreSQL database in the cluster.

 ## Technologies